One Temple Budget Model

 One Temple means that budget decisions will be made from an institutional perspective rather than solely from the perspective of individual schools, colleges, or administrative units.
 The model is built on the principle that Temple succeeds when resources are aligned with institutional priorities rather than individual financial interests.

-The success of the One Temple budget model depends on strong partnership among faculty, academic leadership, administrators, and university leadership.
-This reinforces that faculty engagement is not merely consultative but is a critical component of the annual budget planning cycle, while still maintaining the report's clear distinction that final allocation authority rests with executive leadership.
+The success of the One Temple budget model depends on strong partnership among faculty, administrators, and university leadership.
+This reinforces that faculty engagement is not merely consultative but is a critical component of the budget planning cycle, while still maintaining that final allocation authority rests with executive leadership.

 Frequently Asked Questions